Beer co. cuts ties with football fan who raised more than $1 million for hospital over old offensive posts

 Anheuser-Busch still plans to donate more than $350,000 to the University of Iowa hospitals and clinics.

 “I am embarrassed and stunned to reflect on what I thought was funny when I was a 16-year-old kid, and I want to sincerely apologize,” King said.
-"I don’t want what I did what I did when I was 16 to take away from the fact that we’re over $1.14 million for the children’s hospital.
+"I don’t want what I did when I was 16 to take away from the fact that we’re over $1.14 million for the children’s hospital.
 I’m worried about it.
 I really hope people focus on the positivity that all this has brought.
 Obviously I’ve made mistakes in my past.
 Everyone has.”

 Copyright 2019 KCCI, Hearst via CNN.
 All rights reserved.